CCHS-Melbourne/LoliBot/software/ReadMe.md

 ## 5. Install rshell (combined file transfer and microPython REPL interaction)

 The installation of "rshell" is optional.
 It relies upon Python version 3.4 or higher.
-This program combines the functionality if a serial terminal and "ampy".
+This program combines the functionality of a serial terminal and "ampy".
 It is worth trying out.
 However, "rshell" works less well on the Wemos Lolin32 Lite.
-So, you might be better trying it out on a different ESP32 development board that doesn't use a CH340 USB serial chip ... before making up your mind.
+So, you might be better trying it out on a different ESP32 development board that doesn't use a CH340 USB serial chip ... before making up your mind about whether you like using "rshell".

     pip install rshell
     rshell -h